kassonlab/gmxapi/docs/advanced/classes.rst

         static Example create(int a) { return Example(a); }
     };

+    py::class_<Example>(m, "Example")
+        .def(py::init(&Example::create));

-While it is possible to expose the ``create`` method to Python, it is often preferrable to expose it on the Python side as a constructor rather than a named static method.
-You can do this by calling ``.def(py::init(...))`` with the function reference returning the new instance passed as an argument.
+While it is possible to create a straightforward binding of the static ``create`` method, it may sometimes be preferable to expose it as a constructor on the Python side.
+This can be accomplished by calling ``.def(py::init(...))`` with the function reference returning the new instance passed as an argument.
 It is also possible to use this approach to bind a function returning a new instance by raw pointer or by the holder (e.g. ``std::unique_ptr``).

 The following example shows the different approaches: